energywebfoundation/ssi/apps/vc-api/docs/example-exchange-definitions/issuance-self-sign-exchange.md

-Sample Exchange Definition for a issuance and self-signed credential.
+Sample Exchange Definition for a issuance and self-signed Verifiable Credential.

 Use cases: The Holder is required to present a self signed credential to obtain another Verifiable Credential from Issuer (Authority).